How to bury your mother-in-law

 More morbid precautions

 Furthermore, the graveyard itself.
 To this very day, these are often surrounded by a ditch, hedges, and a fence.
 Besides that, at the entrance fence, a cattle grid was placed on the path.
 All these measures make it impossible for the dead to check out from the hereafter.
-At the same time, these obstacles prevent the Man of Wealth and Taste from entering the graveyard.
+At the same time, these obstacles prevent the so-called Man of Wealth and Taste from entering the graveyard.
 The cattle grid makes it impossible for the Devil to cross since, as we all know of course, it has the slim legs of a goat.
 Read also our post When the Gate of Hell opened at the Golden Necklace where the Devil was recognized by its goat legs in a tavern in the port of Harlingen.

-Finally, a bit of morbid practice which, as far as we know, is not being practiced anymore, is the following.
-Infants who died before they were baptized could not be buried in the consecrated ground of a Catholic graveyard.
-Therefore, these infants were buried next to the graveyard.
-To make sure their body or spirit also stayed put, a stake was driven through the child's body into the soil.
-Later, when this practice somehow was not appreciated that much anymore, the remains of these unbaptized infants were placed in pots and placed next to the church's northern exterior wall.
-Although not buried in the sacred soil, at least within the protection of the graveyard and church.
-And with the rain falling from the holy Church roof on the pots, they were baptized nevertheless.
-At the old churches of Harich, Oudemirdum, Rottum, and Tjerkgaast, twelfth- and thirteenth-century remains of these pots with little children's bones have been found.
+Infants who died before being baptized could not be buried in the consecrated ground of a Catholic graveyard.
+As a result, they were buried just outside the graveyard’s boundaries.
+To ensure their bodies—or spirits—stayed put, a stake was driven through the child’s body into the soil.
+Later, when this practice fell out of favour—or perhaps when volunteers to perform this vampire-like ritual became somehow scarce—the remains of these unbaptized infants were placed in pots and set next to the church’s northern exterior wall.
+Though not interred in sacred soil, they were at least kept under the protection of the graveyard and church.
+And with rainwater falling from the holy roof of the church onto the pots, they were considered baptized after all.
+At the old churches of Harich, Oudemirdum, Rottum, and Tjerkgaast, pots containing the bones of these infants dating from the twelfth and thirteenth centuries have been found.

 If interested in more old and obscure rituals and practices, you should also read our post Groove is in the Hearth.
+Very superstitious, is the way.

 Note 1 — Main source on the burial practices at the salt marshes in the Late Iron Age: Nieuwhof, A., Eight human skulls in a dung heap and more.
 Ritual practices in the terp region of northern Netherlands (2015).